The Travelling Post Office

 If you prefer, we are pleased to accept telephone enquiries and bookings at any time on 01503 230783.

-Beside the Eliot Arms is the St Germans Community Shop and Post Office (01503 232887) a general store with an excellent range of stock including food, household supplies, newspapers and magazines, local products, alcohol and tobacco amongst many other things.
-It is open 7 days a week: Mon to Fri 8am to 1pm and 3pm to 6pm; Sat and Sun 8am to midday with the Post Office open the same hours as the shop.
+Only a 5 minute walk from the carriage is Scholars (01503 230600), a great bar and restaraunt repurposing the characterful village school dating from 1894.
+Also in the village, The Eliot Arms (01503 232733) serves Cornish ales and food and is adjacent to the St Germans Community Shop and Post Office, (01503 232887) a general store with an excellent range of stock including food, household supplies, newspapers and magazines, local products, alcohol and tobacco amongst many other things.
+The shop is open 7 days a week.

 The railway station at St Germans was built in 1858 to a design by Brunel.
 Although the main railway station building is now lived in by your hosts, the platform is still in use - served by 12 stopping trains per day each way including 3 direct London trains.